 1. Dry roast coriander seeds, cumin seeds, cinnamon, cloves, cardamom, pepper, fenugreek seeds, sesame seeds, poppy seeds, and dry coconut.
 Set aside.

-2. Heat ghee and fry whole red chill.
+2. Heat ghee and fry the whole red chill.
 Set aside for garnish.

 3. Add the sliced onion and fry until it is golden brown.
 Set aside for garnish.

-4. Now add chopped onion and fry until it is golden
+4. Now fry chopped onion until it is golden

 5. Combine the fried chopped onion with the roasted whole spices, tomato, ginger, garlic, turmeric powder, and chilli powder.
 Grind into a smooth paste

-6. Heat 1 tbsp ghee and add the lamb pieces.
+6. Heat 1 tablespoon ghee and add the lamb pieces.
 Fry them until they are well browned on all sides

 7. Add the ground paste and salt.
 Add water and adjust consistency

 8. Bring to a boil and simmer until the lamb is completely cooked

 9. Garnish with fried onion, and fried dry red chilli